-- 1.3.4 In spite of less-than-impressive growth rates in recent years in the electrical equipment market, there is scope for expansion in certain areas, such as the emerging markets in the Asia-Pacific and Africa region.
-Robust economic growth in emerging countries such as China and India, combined with rapid urbanization and strong growth in investment in these countries, is expected to boost the demand for electrical equipment in these countries. - 1.3.5 In developed countries, and also in several developing countries, rising ecological concerns and investment in alternative sources of power generation should benefit equipment segments such as wind turbines.
+- 1.3.4 In spite of less-than-impressive growth rates in recent years in the electrical equipment market, there is substantial scope for expansion in certain areas, such as the emerging markets in the Asia-Pacific and Africa region.
+Robust economic growth in emerging countries such as China and India, combined with rapid urbanization and strong growth in investment in these countries, is expected to boost the demand for electrical equipment in these countries in the future. - 1.3.5 In developed countries, and also in several developing countries, rising ecological concerns and investment in alternative sources of power generation should benefit equipment segments such as wind turbines, solar power systems, etc.